scriptPilot/app-framework/DOCUMENTATION.md

 > Your first contact with *App Framework*?
 Please take a look at the [readme file](README.md) first!

+> Your question is not answered?
+You have feature requests or found any bug or typo?
+Please use our [GitHub Issue list](https://github.com/scriptPilot/app-framework/issues)!

 - [Install App Framework](#install-app-framework)
 - [Update App Framework](#update-app-framework)
 - [Test application](#test-application)